viniciusgribas/Analise_dados_geracao_BR/README.md

 >### Introductory Remarks

  - The project consists of an exploratory data analysis.
 The objective of this analysis is to visualize the Brazilian electric generation system in a diagrammatic and spatial way, extracting insights.
+For this, a dataframe of the GeoDataFrame type was used and, mainly, the power of the Plotly Express library optimized for the Python language.

- - Two exploratory analyses are performed both with objects of type `GeoPandas` *(GeoDataFrame)*.
-In the first analysis a spatial object of type `GeoDataFrame - Points` with Cartesian coordinates (Latitude and Longitude).
-The second analysis is a spatial object of type `GeoDataFrame - Polygon` with the area of the corresponding geographical regions.
+ - In this Part I, the category of dataframe studied is called Simple Feature: Geometry - MultiPoints, due to its characteristic of presenting a specific variable (geometry), referring to the geometry polar points, representing the Cartesian coordinates of Latitude and Longitude, enabling the georeferencing of the observations.

  - The standard report available on ANEEL's website is the [Electricity Generation Information System (ANEEL SIGA)](https://app.powerbi.com/view?r=eyJrIjoiNjc4OGYyYjQtYWM2ZC00YjllLWJlYmEtYzdkNTQ1MTc1NjM2IiwidCI6IjQwZDZmOWI4LWVjYTctNDZhMi05MmQ0LWVhNGU5YzAxNzBlMSIsImMiOjR9).
-The data for this report is available at [Brazilian Government Database](https://dados.gov.br/), onde foram extraídos e estudados.
+The data for this report is available at [Brazilian Government Database](https://dados.gov.br/).
+For more information about the GeoDataFrame object types, I recommend visiting the GeoPandas library site.

  - Finally the iterative data visualizations were exported in "HTML" files.
-Available at [`viniciusgribas.github.io`](https://github.com/viniciusgribas/viniciusgribas.github.io/tree/main/GeracaoANEEL_ParteI)
+Available at [`viniciusgribas.github.io`](https://github.com/viniciusgribas/Analise_dados_geracao_BR/tree/main/Analise_Geracao_I)

 >[PART I PRODUCTS](https://github.com/viniciusgribas/Analise_dados_geracao_BR/tree/main/Analise_Geracao_I):